 The downside of having computer wizardry at your fingertips is the cost.
 More specifically, more of your budget goes into the mechanics, so there is less of it left for the optics.
 Your big spend will net you just 3.5″ of aperture, which will place a severe limit on what can be seen.
 That 40,000-object database is not much use if you can only study the moon, planets and very brightest deep space objects.

 Our advice is to have your eyes open if you choose a compound model like this one.
 For about the same price, you could by your child the SkyQuest XT6 (above).
 Its six inch mirror has 5x more light gathering power than this 90mm NexStar.
 Granted, it’s not as easy to find objects with a Dob, but they will look a lot better when you do.

-If your son or daughter has their heart set on a compound, go-to scope, then this is just about the cheapest way to get one (but the higher spec NexStar 4SE is not much more expensive).
+If your son or daughter has their heart set on a compound, go-to scope, then this is just about the cheapest way to get one (but the higher spec NexStar 4SE is not much more expensive, read our full-length review).
 But, if their goal is to see details on Jupiter’s and Mars’s surfaces, and objects outside the solar system, like galaxies, then give serious consideration to a larger aperture at a smaller cost.

 Kids Vacation: Orion GoScope 90mm

 This 90mm Orion TravelScope offer something a bit different compared to the rest of the models in our list.
 This is a great little scope for a kids vacation.
 It weighs 6.5lbs, is supplied with its own carry case and used just about anywhere with a stable platform.

 Summer breaks and spring camping trips, with time away from the TV, are great times to get any child engaged in backyard astronomy.
 With this model, it’s super simple too, place it on a sturdy platform and point it in the right direction – that’s it!